bilderkiste/xmlcam/readme.md

 <p>The software is in an early state and comes with absolutely no warranty.
 I will try to continue development for xmlCam, but programming is not my profession so I have to do it in freetime.
 I ask for your understanding if some bugs are in the software.</p>
 <p>xmlCAM is free software licensed under the GNU General Public License version 3 published by the Free Software Foundation. <a href="index.php?Itemid=106">For more information read the license here.</a></p>
 <p>All measures here are in the metric system.
 Length values are always mm and velocitys mm/s if there is no other unit mentioned.</p>
-<p>The software considers all contours as a gravur, that mean that it doesn't consider the diameter of the tool.
-The contour is in center of the tool then at the moment.
-For closed contours I will maybe implement (if I have enough time) a correction of the tool radius for inner our outer miiling of the contour.</p>
 <p>I use for my machine the GRBL V1.1 firmware Please take into account, that other firmware could interpret the G-Code different.
 If you are not sure, check the documentation, how the behaviour of you firmware is.</p>
 <p>I am not responsible for any damages on your machine.
 Please be careful by using the software in this early state, because I have to check as well if the G-Code works reliable.</p>
 <h2>Views</h2>